Andy-UTAS/atomic/docs/index.md

 # Welcome to the home of quantum mechanics

-This site exists to enhance the distribution of course information and content for the measurement component of [KYA321: Quantum Mechanics](https://www.utas.edu.au/courses/cse/units/kya321-quantum-mechanics).
+This site exists to enhance the distribution of course information and content for the atomic physics component of [KYA323: Atomic and Nuclear Physics](https://www.utas.edu.au/courses/cse/units/kya323-atomic-and-nuclear-physics).
 All official communication will be though [MyLO](https://mylo.utas.edu.au/)[^1].

 <figure>
   <img src="images/header.jpg" />
-  <figcaption>An <a href="https://en.wikipedia.org/wiki/Quantum_entanglement">entangled</a> photon source for satellite-based <a href="https://en.wikipedia.org/wiki/Quantum_information">quantum communication</a>, developed by the <a href="https://www.iof.fraunhofer.de/en.html">Fraunhofer Institute for Applied Optics and Precision Engineering</a>.
-As part of this course, we will investigate what it means to make a measurement of a quantum system.
-We shall develop tools, techniques, and machinery for modelling measurements, and look at real-world quantum systems and their applications. </figcaption>
+  <figcaption>A next-generation trap for strontium ions, recently pulished in the journal <a href='https://www.nature.com/articles/s41586-020-2811-x'>nature</a> .
+Trapped ion systems are promising candidates for quantum computation and quantum sensing, and this system, developed by the <a href='https://www.ll.mit.edu/'>MIT Lincoln Laboratory</a> demonstrates an important step in the process of making quantum devices suitable for the real-world, namely, making them "simpler" and more robust.
+As part of this course, we will investigate how atomic physics allows us to understand, model, and construct simple, yet extraordinarily powerful quantum systems.
+After constructing a foundation in the theory of applied quantum mechanics, we will turn our attention to real-world quantum applications and technology. </figcaption>
 </figure>

 ---